 They should be spaced at about 6 to 8 inches (15 to 20 cm) apart, and can reach heights of around one to one and a half feet (30 to 45 cm).

 These plants are an ideal low maintenance plant as they are drought tolerant and do not require an application of fertilizer; ideally they should be grown in an area of the garden that requires exposure to full sunlight.

 Calandrinia umbellata - Rock Purslane

-Plants are low growing (6 inches / 15 cm) and have a prostrate nature; space plants about 6 inches (15 cm apart).
+Plants are low growing (6 inches / 15 cm) and have a prostrate nature.
+Ideally space plants about 6 inches (15 cm apart).
 They carry pink or purple flowers from the middle of summer.

 I hope that you enjoyed this guide on Calandrinia.
 You may also enjoy the following Gardener's HQ growing guides: How to grow Purslane and other Portulaca plants.